Recommended dog aggression books, tools and resources

 Drag Lines

-They are handy for dogs that are aggressive towards their owners or other people as it helps you to guide your dog away if need be without getting your hands close to their mouth.
+They are handy for dogs that are aggressive towards their owners or other people as they help you to guide your dog away if need be without getting your hands close to their mouth.
 Drag lines can also be used for leash training.

 You can find draglines in a variety of places, including drag lines on Amazon but depending on the size of your dog you can also purchase a lightweight long dog or cat leash and cut the handle to avoid getting it snagged on your furniture.